plana93/From-PhD-to-ML-Interviews-With-Python/Python Interview Preparation/README.md

 **Answer:** _==_ is a comparison operator that checks <ins>equality</ins> between the values of two objects.
 _is_ is an identity operator that checks whether two variables <ins>refer to the same object in memory</ins>.

+### What is the purpose of the single underscore “_” variable in Python?

+In Python, the single underscore (_) has several conventional uses, and its purpose can depend on the context in which it is used.
+Here are some common cases:
+i) Placeholder for Unused Variables ii)

 #### Data Types

 - Understanding and working with various data types: